yllvar/DeepSeek-Engineer/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are encourage!
+Please feel free to submit a Pull Request or we can brainstorm together, Kinda believe there are more smarter people out there and I'm eager to learn more.

 ## License